-To all my eager beavers and BforBloggers readers, This page consists of all the tools and services I use at BforBloggers every day.
+For all BforBloggers readers, This page consists of all the tools and services I use at BforBloggers every day.
 I believe in transparency and this ideology has given me a lot.

 Let me give you a quick list and an introduction to some of the best tools I have come through and used here at BforBloggers.

-I use MailChimp as my Email marketing service.
+I use GetResponse as my Email marketing service.

-It gives me everything, from making sequences, autoresponders to segmentation triggers.
-I love the dashboard and support I get from MailChimp and welcome emails that are fast to deploy.
+It gives me everything, from making sequences, autoresponders to segmentation + triggers.
+I very much love their workflow tools and the user-friendly UI GetResponse has.

 One of the best things I feel I did was moving BforBloggers to WPX.